ainsu23/ainsuasty.com/README.md

 # ainsuasty.com
-Share R experiance and knowledge at my jobs
+Share R experience and knowledge at my jobs